Frequently Asked Questions

 Icelandair and American Airlines fly direct to Glasgow and we hear there are plans to have direct flights to Edinburgh, soon.
 Icelandair fly from Baltimore/Washington, Boston and New York, with connections and free stopovers in Reykjavik, Iceland.
 American fly from all over North America, but you’ll have to change in New York to fly to Glasgow.

 Most airlines will bring you to London where you’ll have to change planes to fly up to Scotland.
-The problem with that is, Heathrow airport is a horrible place in our opinion.
-Compared to most hub airports in Northern Europe, like Paris, Amsterdam or Brussels, it’s the absolute pits.
-If you decide not to fly direct, then check out airlines like Delta who have a code sharing agreement with Sabena, the Belgian airline and after a change in Brussels, you can fly direct to Edinburgh.
-For more details on flights from the US, e-mail firstname.lastname@example.org
+The problem with that is, Heathrow airport is a bit of a nightmare.
+Compared to most hub airports in Northern Europe, like Paris, Amsterdam or Frankfurt, it can be a bit of a challenge.
+If you decide not to fly direct, then check out airlines like Delta who have a code sharing agreement with KLM, the Dutch airline and after a change in Amsterdam, you can fly direct to Edinburgh.
+Contact your travel agent, or book direct online with the airline.

 Unlimited Mileage on all rentals with no distance restrictions